cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

 ## Quick start

-1. Click **Project -> Generate Build Plug-in Template** in the menu in the editor, and select a folder to generate a build plugin template in the corresponding location.
-The build plugin used as a project can select the `packages/xxx` path under the project.
-As a global build plugin, select the `packages/xxx` path under the global plugin directory.
-This example uses the `packages` directly under the project as a test.
+1. Click **Project -> New Build Extension** in the menu bar of the editor, and select **Global**/**Project** to create a build extension package.

-2. After selecting the corresponding folder, if it is generated normally, the log with successful template generation is printed on the console.
-Use **Ctrl + mouse** to jump directly to the corresponding location.
+    * If selecting **Global**, the build extension will be applied to all Cocos Creator projects.
+The path of **Global** is:

+        * **Windows**: `%USERPROFILE%\.CocosCreator\extensions`

+        * **Mac**: `$HOME/.CocosCreator/extensions`

+    * If selecting **Project**, this will apply the build extension to the specified Cocos Creator project.
+The path of **Project** is:

+        * `$Your project address/extensions`

+2. After the build extension is created, you will see the generation path of the plugin in the **console**.
+Click on the path to open the build extension package in the file manager of the operating system.

+3. Before enabling the build extension, execute `npm install` in the directory to install some dependent @types modules to compile normally.
+The interface definition that comes with the editor has been generated under the **@types** folder in the root directory. **Developer -> Export.d.ts** from the menu bar of the editor shows the latest.

-3. After the folder is directly placed in packages under the project directory, click in the menu to open the plug-in manager, and click refresh on the project page to see the newly added plug-ins.
-At this point, click the **Enable** button to enable the plug-in.
+4. Click **Extensions -> Extension Manager** in the menu bar of the editor to open the **Extension Manager** panel.
+Then select the **Project**/**Global** tab in the **Extension Manager**, and click the **Refresh Icon** button to see the build extension you just added.
+Then click the **Enable** button on the right to run the plug-in normally.

     ![enable-plugin](./custom-project-build-template/enable-plugin.png)

-4. After enabling the plug-in, open the build plug-in panel, select the `Web-Mobile` platform, you can see the new parameters injected by the build plug-in, and click **build** to take effect.
+5. After the build extension is enabled, open the **Build Release** panel, you can see the expansion bar of the build extension.
+Click **Build** to join the build process.

     ![plugin-template](./custom-project-build-template/plugin-template.png)

-5. Modify the code in the folder directly, compile it, and then reload the plug-in.
-The example is a small example compiled with Typescript.
-If you don't know how to compile, please refer to the `readme` document in the plugin package.
+6. If you need to modify the content of the build extension, directly modify the build extension package under the `extensions` directory, and then perform the third step.
+Then find the corresponding build extension in the **Extension Manager**, and click the **Reload** icon button.
+At this time, the extension in the editor will re-run with the latest code and files.

 ## Basic configuration process